DevOps-and-Cloud-based-Software/assignment-1/README.md

 To create secrets follow these instructions [https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

 You need to create two secrets, one named REGISTRY_USERNAME and one REGISTRY_PASSWORD.
 Therefore, you need to run the above instructions twice.
-First time the name of the secret will be REGISTRY_USERNAME and second will be REGISTRY_PASSWORD.
+The first time the name of the secret will be REGISTRY_USERNAME, and the second will be REGISTRY_PASSWORD.

 In your code directory create a new folder named 'postman'.
 In the new 'postman' folder add these files:
 * [collection.json](sources/collection.json)
 * [environment.json](sources/environment.json)

 Make sure your code in the Git repository is up-to-date.
-Go to the repository and page create a new file with 'Add file'->'Create new file'.
+Go to the repository page and create a new file with 'Add file'->'Create new file'.
 On the top define the path of your file.

 ```